adriel-tech/adriel-tech.github.io/_posts/2022-6-17-FreeBSD-livecd-zfs-send.md

 🚨Before powering down: Comment out swap in /tmp/zroot2/etc/fstab because my SSD doesn't have swap partition.
-If you kept a swap partition when you installed FreeBSD on the SSDs you can just poweroff the spare pc.🚨
+If you kept a swap partition when you installed FreeBSD on the SSDs you can just 'poweroff' the spare pc.🚨

 ~~~
 ssh root@SPAREPCip "poweroff"